diegocjorge/FolderLog/README.md

       # Mount one or multiple directories directly under /watched
       - ./folder1:/watched/folder1:ro
       - ./folder2:/watched/folder2:ro

+      # Internal folder for writing logs temporarily inside the container
+      # This is required to avoid issues with SMB or external mounts when writing logs
+      - folderlog_temp:/log_temp

+      # Mount the logs directory as an external or SMB volume for persistent storage
       - ./logs:/logs
     environment:
       - LOG_EXT=.txt  # Change the log file extension (default is .log)